 Pediatric Eye Exams*

 It is extremely important for children to have regular eye exams.
 Approximately 25% of school-aged children have vision issues.
-Early identification is crucial because, if left untreated, some childhood vision problems can cause permanent loss of vision.
+Early identification is crucial because, if left untreated, some childhood vision problems can cause loss of vision.

 In American classrooms, about 80% of what your child learns is presented visually.
 Undetected vision problems can put them at a significant disadvantage.
 Children with no known eye concerns should receive eye exams every two years.
 Children with a prescription for eyeglasses or contact lenses, those who have other risk factors, should be examined at least once a year.
 Risk factors include:

 - premature birth or developmental delays

 - history of eye injury, illness or disease

 When scheduling an eye exam, it’s best to choose a time when your child is usually alert and happy.
 Specifics of how eye exams are conducted depend on your child’s age, but an exam generally will involve a case history, vision testing, determination of whether eyeglasses are needed, testing of eye alignment, an eye health examination and a consultation with you regarding the findings.